hadmacker/campaign_pm/act4.md

 # Evidence of a Conspiracy

-As the party examines the contents of the chest, they notice that there is a stack of gunpowder kegs precariously stacked in a corner of the room.
+As the party examines the contents of the chest, they notice that there is a wagon piled high with kegs of gunpowder on a bed of hay.
 The slightest misstep could cause the kegs to tumble and trigger a deadly explosion.
 The party will need to use their wits and agility to carefully navigate around the kegs and retrieve any valuable items without triggering a disaster.

 ## OPTION: With the gunpowder wagon, you also see a small satchel containing additional potions.